allanallanigue/kanolliwp/wp-content/plugins/ultimate-product-catalogue/readme.txt

 10. View of the premium catalog options under the "Options" tab

 == Changelog ==
+= 3.5.48 =
+- Added a color picker to color fields in the "Styling" tab

+= 3.5.47 =
+- Minor CSS update

 = 3.5.46 =
 - Fixed an error with placing custom field content into custom tabs in the "Tabbed" layout